them-es/Billy/README.md

 **Billy by them.es** is a business-oriented billing suite—tailored for freelancers and small agencies that integrates seamlessly into an existing WordPress environment.

+The **FREE version** is available on the WordPress Plugins Directory under [https://wordpress.org/plugins/billy](https://wordpress.org/plugins/billy)
-For more information and a showcase, check out [https://them.es/plugins/billy](https://them.es/plugins/billy)
+For more information and a showcase and for purchasing the **PRO Add-on** check out [https://them.es/plugins/billy](https://them.es/plugins/billy)

 ## What's included?
 * Custom Post types with Blocks and Block templates.